jsakas/markdown-to-react-loader/README.md

 A Webpack loader for converting Markdown files to React components (JSX).

-Currently supports ES6 imports and syntax highlighting.
+Currently supports imports, syntax highlighting, and extra data.

 This loader was built for the purpose of documenting React Components, but can be used for other static documents you want to convert to HTML.